How Can I Become a Better Singer? | The Ultimate Guide to Singing

 Essentially, a vocal warm-up is designed to prepare your voice and body for the physical activity of singing.

 All you have to do is relax your lips and make them vibrate by softly blowing.
-Once you get this down, try changing pitch as you blow.
+Once you get this down, try changing the pitch as you blow.
 A relaxed mouth is critical to singing.

 Another great vocal warm-up exercise is the vocal see-saw, which is an articulation exercise.